CamilleScholtz/prt/runtime/pkgmk/README.md

 # pkgmk

-This is a fork of pkgmk that gets used by prt, only some cosmetical changes have been made.
+This is a fork of `pkgmk` that gets used solely by `prt`, all (most actually) changes that have been made are noted with a comment starting with `prt:`.